 The goal of the United Nations Children's Fund is to encourage by means of international assistance to governments the efforts of those governments to improve the lot of children and youth.
-In pursuing this goal, UNICEF has granted funds for programs of disease control, maternal and child health, nutrition, including child feeding programs, milk conservation projects and nutrition education and related activities, family and child welfare services, training of personnel needed for services to children, and more recently for education and vocational training.
+In pursuing this goal, UNICEF has granted funds for programs of disease control, maternal and child health, nutrition, including child feeding programs, milk conservation projects and nutrition education and related activities, family and child weifare services, training of personnel needed for services to children, and more recently for education and vocational training.
+Its work has been carried on in close co-

-Its work has been carried on in close cooperation with the specialized agencies-the World Health Organization (WHO), the Food and Agriculture Organization (FAO), the United Nations Educational, Scientific and Cultural Organization (UNESCO), and the International Labor Organization (ILO)-and with the U.N.
+Its work has been carried on in close cooperation with the specialized agencies-the World Health Organization (WHO), the Food and Agricultural Organization (FAO), the United Nations Educational, Scientific and Cultural Organization (UNESCO), and the International Labor Organization (ILO) -and with the U.N.
 Bureau of Social Affairs.